Weight Management: Fact and Fiction

 Fiction: “Low-fat and fat-free mean low-calorie.”

 Fact: All foods, even fat-free ones, have calories.
 Eat too many calories and you’ll gain weight.
-It’s okay to treat yourself to a fat-free cookie or two.
+It’s OK to treat yourself to a fat-free cookie or 2.
 Just don’t eat the whole box!